-How are rabbits categorised under the EAA and what are the exhibition obligations?
+How rabbits are categorised under the EAA and about your exhibition obligations

 Rabbits are category B animals and all species under this category must be exhibited once in each calendar month.
 If you exhibit a rabbit at more than 1 event throughout the day, to which the audience is predominantly the same, these events are not considered 2 separate occasions.